-Many of you are asking for a Thieves Laundry Detergent printable of this recipe because you want to be able to be able to reference it for your next batch.
+Many of you are asking for a Thieves Laundry Detergent printable of this recipe because you want to be able to reference it for your next batch.
 While I didn’t originally create a printable, I have now.
 You can print it off using the link below.

-If you have further questions, leave them in the comment section below, or email me 🙂
+If you have further questions, you can leave them in the comment section below, or email me 🙂

 Love it?
 Pin it!